-Step 1: Start with the ones place digits.
-We see that 6 is greater than 2.
+- Step 1: Start with the digits in ones place.
+We see that 2 is smaller than 6.
 So, we will borrow 1 from the tens column which will make it 12.
 Now, 12 - 6 = 6.

-Step 2: After giving 1 to the ones column in step 1, 3 becomes 2.
-Now, let us subtract the digits at the tens place (2 - 5).
-Here, 5 is greater than 2, so we will borrow 1 from the hundreds column.
+- Step 2: After giving 1 to the ones column in step 1, the 3 in the tens column becomes 2.
+Now, let us subtract the digits in the tens place (2 - 5).
+Here, 2 is smaller than 5, so we will borrow 1 from the hundreds column.
 This will make it 12.
-Hence, 12 - 5 = 7.
+So, 12 - 5 = 7.

-Step 3: In step 2 we had given 1 to the tens column, so we are left with 3 at the hundreds place.
-We will now subtract the digits on the hundreds place, i.e., (3 - 2).
-Hence, 3 - 2 = 1.
+- Step 3: In step 2 we had given 1 to the tens column, so we are left with 3 in the hundreds place.
+We will now subtract the digits in the hundreds place, i.e., (3 - 2).
+So, 3 - 2 = 1.

 Addition and Subtraction on Number Line

-Similarly, subtraction on a number line is performed by starting with the first number as a reference, followed by moving towards the left (if it is a positive number) or towards the right (if it is a negative number) by equivalent units of the second number to get the result.
+- Addition on a number line is done by starting with the first addend.
+Then we move towards the right depending on the number of units of the second number to get the sum.